 Managers can benefit from additional development to support them on how to deal with managing in a crisis, a situation that they may have little to no prior experience or exposure.
 Leading people is not an innate skill rather it must be learned and leading in a crisis is no exception.
 Organizations should evaluation their people leaders’ skills and determine if they could use some development in leadership competency areas such as Change and Culture Management, Employee Engagement and Motivation, HR Basics, Team Building and Communication to name a few.
 In support of this additional training needs that organizations may be facing, HARDI developed the Business Continuity Track offering these and 16 other business competencies to help managers and employees gain access to pertinent training topics during this time.
 This track can be accessed through members’ normal HEAT.U subscription or as a part of the 30-day free trial subscription offer, expiring on May 11, 2020.

 As a preview to courses in the Business Continuity Track, under the Change and Culture Management competency, review the short course called Change Survival Toolkit: Unplanned Change or Managing Stress and Anxiety During COVID-19 under the Safety, Sanitation and Wellness competency where learners are provided training on how to agilely adjust to an unplanned change and strategies to manage their stress and anxiety while dealing with COVID-19.

 Hopefully, this posting will help your organization find a better means to communicate with your employees regarding difficult topics like paying employees.
 These are tough times where hard decisions have to be made where a lot of factors must be weighed when considering willingness and ability to pay.
-For additional assistance on this or other compliance, HR or training and development matters be sure to Ask Us, seek assistance through HARDI’s HR Consulting Services or contact Syretta Williams.
+For additional assistance on this or other compliance, HR or training and development matters be sure to Ask Us, seek assistance through HARDI’s HR Consulting Services (one of our new 5 Keys of Peak Season) or contact Syretta Williams.
 We are all in this together.